Me: “Dude, what’s up with this weird error message when I try to pull up my site?”

 Two Hours Earlier . . .

 It was a wonderful day.
-I was wrapping updates to my personal site, making some much needed improvements.
-I was about to close shop for the day and enjoy the evening.
-This day was special, because it was my husband’s birthday, so this night was all about him.
+I was wrapping updates to my site, and making some much-needed improvements.
+I was about to close the shop for the day and enjoy the evening.
+This day was special because it was my husband’s birthday, so this night was all about him.

 Then the white screen of death comes up.